QuiqueMartinez/UnityIssueTracker/README.md

 ##2.
 Scan for Issues
 Click the Scan button in the Editor window to analyze your codebase.
 The tool will detect all attributes marked with IssueAttribute and populate the list.
-Yellow color indicates the agter a compile, the issue list might have changed.
+The yellow indicates that the issue list might have changed after a compilation.

 ##3.
 View and Manage Issues
 Issues are displayed with details such as priority, status, and description.
-Use the filters to refine the displayed list by tags, priority, or status.
+The filters refine the displayed list by tags, priority, or status.

 ##4.
 Requirements
 Made for Unity 6 or later
 Compatible with Windows, macOS, and Linux

 ##5.
 Limitations
-- Can not go the the exact linbe of code, only opens the file in VS.
+- Only opens the file in VS, can not go to the exact line of code.

 ##6.
 Planned improvements
-- Filter by tag, priority or status.
+- Filter by tag, priority, or status.
 - Order.
 - Group by assembly.
 - Scan only the specified assembly list.